On Aug. 27, 1939, the HeS 3B powered the Heinkel He 178 on the world's first flight of a turbojet powered aircraft.

-The German Engine Industry built this non-working reproduction under the leadership of the M.T.U.
-Co. at the request of the Deutsches Museum of Munich, Germany, from plans drawn by Dr. von Ohain.
+The engine exhibited is a non-working reproduction built by the German Engine Industry under the leadership of the M.T.U.
+Co., Munich at the request of the Deutches Museum of Munich, Germany, from plans drawn by Dr. von Ohain.

 Gift of Motoren- und Turbinen-Union Company, Munich, Germany